AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-30-Data exploration using Decision Tree for Non Coders using WEKA.md

 **Why a decision tree?**
 A decision tree is a visual representation of ‘decision’ that is taken based on input data, essentially an in-then-else.
 Business loves it is very easy to go through and to communicate.
 The tree starts with a root node which is the first question and then carries down decision nodes, the follow up questions before finally reaching a prediction.
-In a weird case above Decision Tree is predicting if one is man or woman based shoes one owns.
+Above is weird Decision Tree which predicts if one is man or woman based shoes one owns. :)

 **Here are the steps to build decision tree in WEKA** Here are I have loaded training file from Titanic data set from Kaggle https://www.kaggle.com/c/titanic